Sarah Grainger

 • Enhanced DBS certificate and DBS Update Service confirmation

-• Letter of professional assurance, if required
+• Letter of Professional Assurance, where required

 • Valuing, listening to and respecting them